Event

 View full profile

-Curtis Jessop is the Director of Attitudinal Surveys and the NatCen Panel at the National Centre for Social Research where he oversees the development and delivery of the British Social Attitudes study and the NatCen Panel, the UK’s first open mixed-mode random probability research panel.
+Curtis Jessop is the Director of Attitudinal Surveys and the NatCen Panel, where he oversees the development and delivery of the British Social Attitudes study and the NatCen Panel, the UK’s first open mixed-mode random probability research panel.

 Curtis is an expert in survey research and has conducted research in a wide range of substantive and methodological areas.
 Prior to this role he has worked on large, mixed-mode longitudinal projects such as Understanding Society and Next Steps.
 He has also conducted research into combining survey data with digital trace data and was the lead for the ‘New social media, new social science’ collaborative network.